Reading Time: 6 minutes

 Additionally, consider questions that look at the employee and their relationship to the workplace as a community by asking:

-• Does the employee feel that the organization addresses issues important to the local community where the organization exists or works in?
+• Does the employee feel that the organization addresses issues important to the local community where the organization exists or works?

-• When the organization discusses global societal matters, does the employee and/or its leaders do so with the proper knowledge, issue expertise, etc.?
+• When the organization discusses global societal matters, do employees and/or their leaders do so with the proper knowledge, expertise, and other relevant factors?

 • Does the employee feel that the organization and/or its leaders engage directly with employees experiencing concerns or societal issues?
 Does the employee feel that the organization makes issues personal for employees, asks for their input, and acts based on that feedback?